 The conversion of an I grade to a final grade must be completed prior to the end of the subsequent semester (fall, summer, spring) for all students.
 If the incomplete course is a prerequisite to another course, the student cannot progress to the next course until the prerequisite course is complete.
-Under unusual circumstances, the time to complete the assignments may be extended with an extension to the Incomplete Contract.
+Under unusual circumstances, the time to complete the assignments may be extended with a second incomplete contract.